mahaarbo/franka_ros/README.md

 4. Test the `franka_gripper` action server (Did not work yet)

+Note: This is still in very early developments, and the packages are cluttered with both the new and the old implementations.
+To see which files are in use, check whether there is a `COLCON_IGNORE` file in the folder, and if there isn't, check the `CMakeLists.txt` to see which files are actually used.
+Basic control of the robot in joint velocity and joint torque is possible, but there are still things that must be further developed in `ros2_control` and in this package before joint position, and the cartesian interface can be used.

 ## License

 All packages of `franka_ros` are licensed under the [Apache 2.0 license][apache-2.0].